[Updated] iOS 14.5, iPad OS 14.5 and Watch OS 7.4 Out Now

 Apple released iOS 14.5 on Monday.
-The long-awaited update includes the ability to unlock iPhone with Apple Watch while wearing a face mask, more diverse Siri voices, new privacy controls (including Ad Tracking Transparency), and new skin tone options to better represent couples in emoji.
+The long-awaited update includes the ability to unlock iPhone with Apple Watch while wearing a face mask, more diverse Siri voices, new privacy controls (including App Tracking Transparency), and new skin tone options to better represent couples in emoji.

 New Features in iOS 14.5